Single Doctoral-Level Psychology Courses

 PSY 87561 Interpersonal Conflict in the Workplace

 This course investigates work relationships and interpersonal conflict.
-The focus of study includes an exploration of personality traits and disorders and develops strategies for dealing with them.Learning Outcomes:
+The focus of study includes an exploration of personality traits and disorders, and the development of strategies to effectively treat these disorders.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor